Introdution to Programming - C# Programming Fundamentals

 • Not be reserved words or keywords

-As well as those rules, there are some recommendations as well, for good practice and readability.
+In addition to those rules, there are some recommendations for good practice and readability.
 Some of these are listed below:

-• Names should always be meaningful, but not too verbose.
+• Names should always be meaningful but not too lengthy.

 • You should not use single letter identifiers except for loop control (where you should use i,j and k) or for mathematical equations (e.g. x = x * y^2).

-• You should always use the data type most appropriate for its use.
+• You should always use the data type most appropriate.
 For example, a variable to hold the day of the month would never rise above 31, so a byte would be a better data type over an int or decimal.

 Using Namespaces in C#

 The entire .Net framework is built using namespaces, the most important of which is System.
-A Namespace is a construct that can be used to organise sections of code, be it classes, structs, other namespaces or even entire solutions.
-Namespaces are used to avoid code conflicts and to group classes of similar functionality.
-It is good practice to implement namespaces in your projects, as it will aid code reuse in later projects.
+A Namespace is a construct that can be used to organise code sections, be it classes, structs, other namespaces or even entire solutions.
+Namespaces are used to avoid code conflicts and group classes of similar functionality.
+Implementing namespaces in your projects is good practice, as it will aid code reuse in later projects.

 Standard Namespaces

-Let's have a play with our Hello World application in Visual Studio.
+Let's play with our Hello World application in Visual Studio.

 Remove the line using System; and hit Ctrl+Shift+B again to build the project.
 You'll notice that the compiler now flags up an error.